chrism/json-api-tests/README.md

 end
 ```

-Now `schedule` models can now be created successfully via the JSONAPI, ensuring that they have a name attribute.
+Now `schedule` models can be created successfully via the JSONAPI, ensuring there is a valid name attribute.